SevenMeters: The Pulse of the Earth

 At the Bella Center in the metro entrance, a light-installation was illuminating the concrete construction of the metro in a slowly pulsating red light.
 The light was projected onto the pillars.
 The pulsation of the light follows the geological ‘pulse’ of the earth itself.

 Refugees in Water

 At the metro next to the Bella Center a group of sculptures of starving Africans titled The Hunger March is placed in the water ditches under the metro.
 They are illuminated with the pulsating red light.

-The Messenger
+A Messenger

-At the metro, where the COP15 was held, a 4 meters high bronze sculpture called "A messenger", depicting a mantle clad man with mythical radiation.
+At the metro, where the COP15 was held, a 4 meters high bronze sculpture called A messenger, depicting a mantle clad man with mythical radiation.
 Behind the man, there was a display, counting up the number of refugees that the climate changes create.

 Freedom to Pollute

 On the Amager Fælled (a common land), a 6 meters high replica of the Statue of Liberty emitting smoke from the torch has been placed.
 It was placed on the top of a hill at the center of the area.
-The sculpture is called "Freedom to Pollute" and symbolizes the western world's over consumption and our reluctance to change this.
+The sculpture is called Freedom to Pollute and symbolizes the western world's over consumption and our reluctance to change this.